michaelwitz/task-master-nextjs/README.md

 1. Navigate to the home page
 2. Click "Create New Project"
-3. Enter project title and select a team leader
+3. Enter project title and unique project code (ALL CAPS, max 10 characters)
+4. Add an optional markdown description for detailed project specifications
+5. Select a team leader
-4. Click "Create Project"
+6. Click "Create Project"

+**Note**: Project codes are immutable after creation and serve as unique identifiers for agent-based workflows.

 ### Managing Tasks